mvysny/karibu-testing/karibu-testing-v8/README.md

   will still run the listeners even though the user can't really interact with the button.
 In this case, the test should fail as well.

-It is therefore important that we use the `Button._click()` extension method provided by the Karibu Testing library, which checks all the above prior running the click listeners.
+It is therefore important that we use the `Button._click()` extension method provided by the Karibu Testing library, which checks all the above points, prior running the click listeners.

 ### Support for Grid

 The Vaadin Grid is the most complex component in Vaadin, and therefore it requires a special set of testing methods, to assert the state and contents of the Grid.

-* You can retrieve a bean at particular index; for example `grid.dataProvider._get(0)` will return the first item.
+* You can retrieve a bean at particular index; for example `grid._get(0)` will return the first item.
-* You can check for the total amount of items shown in the grid, by calling `grid.dataProvider._size()`
+* You can check for the total amount of items shown in the grid, by calling `grid._size()`
 * You can click a button at a particular column (or any `ClickableRenderer` for that matter), by calling `grid._clickRenderer(0, "actions")`
 * You can obtain a full formatted row as seen by the user, by calling `grid._getFormattedRow(rowIndex)` - it will return that particular row as
   `List<String>`
 * You can assert on the number of rows in a grid, by calling `grid.expectRows(25)`.
-If there is a different amount of rows, the function will fail and will dump first 10 rows of the grid, so that you can see the contents of the grid.
+If there is a different amount of rows, the function will fail and will dump first 10 rows of the grid, so that you can see the actual contents of the grid.
 * You can assert on a formatted output of particular row of a grid: `grid.expectRow(rowIndex, "John Doe", "25")`.
-If the row looks different, the function will fail with a grid dump.
+If the row looks different, the function will fail with a proper grid dump.